 Of course, siesta time is not exclusively Greek, as it’s extremely widespread in places like Spain and Italy.

 People living elsewhere in the hot climes of the Mediterranean and Latin America are known to take time off during the afternoons to re-energize their batteries for the long evening and night ahead.

 The term comes from the Latin meaning the “sixth hour”

 The name comes from the Latin “hora sexta,” which means “the sixth hour.”
 Since the hours of the day begin at dawn, the sixth hour is noon, which is when siestas often start.

-They usually continue until later in the afternoon, when the sun is less strong and the heat is less intense.
+They usually continue until later in the afternoon when the sun is not as strong and the heat is less intense.
 After their naps, Greeks usually have a bite to eat and then continue working until the evening.

-However, the siesta makes perfect sense to anyone after they have experienced the sweltering heat of the Greek summer — and especially when you consider the Greek tendency to stay up into the wee hours, enjoying all that summer nights there have to offer.
+However, the siesta makes perfect sense to anyone after they have experienced the sweltering heat of the Greek summer—and especially when you consider the Greek tendency to stay up into the wee hours, enjoying all that summer nights have to offer.